The Perfect Marriage Between Oil & Gas and Renewables

 BESSs: Powering the Grid - and Beyond

-• Grid-scale battery storage demand is projected to rise 280% by 2030 (+450 GWh)
+• Grid-scale battery storage demand is projected to rise 280% by 2030 (+450 GWh).

-• By the end of the decade, 13% of lithium demand will come from energy storage systems alone
+• By the end of the decade, 13% of lithium demand will come from energy storage systems alone.

 However, the role of BESS is expanding far beyond grid-scale stabilization.

-Learn more about how lithium is powering the renewable energy revolution
+Learn more about how lithium is powering the renewable energy revolution.

-That is why securing a reliable and sustainable lithium supply is more critical than ever.
+That's why securing a reliable and sustainable lithium supply is more critical than ever.

 Market Size For Evs & Besss

-The Diversified Energy Future: Addition, Not Transition
+The Diversified Energy Future - Addition, Not Transition

 A perfect marriage between old energy and new energy.

 Why?
-Not because oil is growing as a share of energy supply — but because oil is used for far more than fuel.
+Not because oil is growing as a share of energy supply, but because oil is used for far more than fuel.
 From plastics and chemicals to industrial products and construction materials, oil remains embedded in the modern economy far beyond combustion.

-Here is why that matters:
+Here’s why that matters:

-• Transportation is the world’s largest source of CO₂ emissions — and EVs directly address that.
+• Transportation is the world’s largest source of CO₂ emissions, and EVs directly address that.

 • The oil & gas industry holds underutilized resources - like lithium-rich wastewater - an overlooked feedstock that can become a cornerstone of clean battery production.